 The Foundations of Mongol Military Supremacy

-Genghis Khan (born Temüjin) united the fragmented tribes of the Mongolian steppe and forged them into a war machine that conquered more land in 25 years than the Romans did in four centuries.
-Central to this achievement was his revolutionary approach to rapid mobilization and deployment of troops.
-While his contemporaries fielded slow-moving feudal levies or cumbersome professional armies, the Mongols under Genghis could raise, march, and strike with a speed that seemed supernatural to their enemies.
-This article examines the specific strategies, organizational principles, and tactical innovations that enabled such breathtaking mobility.
+Genghis Khan, born Temüjin, united the warring tribes of the Mongolian steppe and forged them into a military machine that conquered more territory in twenty-five years than the Roman Empire did in four centuries.
+Central to this achievement was his revolutionary approach to rapid mobilization and deployment.
+While contemporary armies relied on slow-moving feudal levies or cumbersome professional forces, the Mongols could raise, march, and strike with a speed that seemed supernatural.
+This article examines the specific strategies, organizational principles, and tactical innovations that enabled such breathtaking mobility, drawing on historical records and modern analysis.

 Organizational Foundations